Equipment Services

 We disassemble and clean the inflator valve, dump valve, and overpressure valves, check all the fabric, straps and buckles, and do a leak test.

-Dive computers usually need a new battery at least every other year.
+Dive computers usually need a new battery every other year.

 Modern dive computers batteries can last longer than a year with moderate use.
 Battery life is most affected by the use of a back light.
 If you use your back light feature frequently, you will need to replace your batteries more frequently.
 Most dive computers will you give a visual alert on activation if you need to change the battery.